omnypay/omnypay-sdk-ios/DocAssets/MarkUps/GettingStarted.md

 - **Authenticate user (shopper) on OmnyPay platform by passing your user/shopper id and auth token**

     ```swift
-    OmnyPayAPI.authenticateShopper(shopperId: "Your Shopper ID", authToken: "Your auth token") {
+    omnyPayAPI.authenticateShopper(shopperId: "Your Shopper ID", authToken: "Your auth token") {
       (session, error) in

       guard error != nil else {